Leisure Centres, Museums & Visitor Attractions

 To book your guided tour, please email firstname.lastname@example.org are only able to accept walk-ins if there is space available.
 Tours run on the hour.”

 Inverewe Gardens.
 Internationally famous sub tropical gardens with Visitor Centre, shop & restaurant.
 Telephone 0844 493 2225

 Russian Arctic Convoy Museum: This is a project to develop a museum in memory of those who braved the convoys between Loch Ewe and Russia during the Second World war.
-Although not quite a museum as yet, the RACM project operates an annual exhibition at Inverasdale school looking at the history, artefacts, and information surrounding these convoys.
-This will be open at Inverasdale school on Wednesdays and Fridays from 2pm-5pm from May – October 2016.
+Although not quite a museum as yet, the RACM project operates an intriguing and thought provoking exhibition looking at the history, artefacts, and information surrounding these convoys.
+This is open at their visitor centre in Birchburn, Aultbea, from 10am - 4pm.
+Tel: 01445 731137